alaluma/Predicting-Salary/README.md

 # Predicting-Salary
-A project to practice data prediction
+This is a project that demonstrates the cross-industry standard process for data minining